jfree/jfreesvg/README.md

     http://www.jfree.org/jfreesvg/

-This version (2.0) was released on 30 July 2014.
+This version (2.1) was released on 4 August 2014.
 A change history appears at the end of this file.

 Getting Started